 Catch memory leaks before they crash your Mac.

 LeakBar watches memory growth on your Mac, ranks suspicious processes, and tells you why in plain terms.
+Try it free for 14 days.
+Signed SwiftUI menu bar app.
 Local-only.
 No cloud.
 No telemetry.

 Release